 Children Perform Better in School

-According to a 2016 survey, children who received professional childcare were significantly better at reading and mathematics by age five than those who were not under the care of a trained childcare provider.
+According to a 2016 survey, children who received professional childcare were significantly better at reading and mathematics by age five than those who were not under the care of a trained nanny.

 Moms Are More Likely to Attend Children’s School Activities